 For wine lovers, we recommend you start by visiting the charming cities of Mendoza, San Rafael and San Juan with their prestigious wineries and vineyards.
 Do not miss the High Mountain excursion that takes you to the heart of the Andes, where the Aconcagua mountain stand out.
 And visit the paleontological site called Valle de la Luna.

-Start with a walk through this magical city.
-Spend half a day navigating the amazing Nahuel Huapi Lake.
-And don’t miss the dreamy landscapes of the Route of the 7 Lakes to the north, and the Andean Region to the south.
+Start your adventure walking through this magical city and spend half a day navigating the amazing Nahuel Huapi Lake.
+Don’t miss the dreamy landscapes of the Route of the 7 Lakes to the north, and the Andean Region to the south.
 If you visit this paradise in winter, you will find the largest winter infrastructure in South America.

 Begin your tour by exploring the amazing Valdés Peninsula where you can embark to meet the southern right whale.
 Continue to the Punta Tombo penguin colony, El Doradillo beach where you can see whales from the coast and the Punta Loma reserve.
 Finish with a tour of the Chubut river valley with its rich Welsh legacy.